berensp/berensp.github.io/pages/apologia.md

 [^6]: Now you may be thinking: *but isn't this a common motif in the pagan myths?* You've been watching too many YouTube videos, my friend.

-## The Best Arguments for Catholicism
+## 🇻🇦 Best Arguments for Catholicism
 - **The longevity of the Church.** The idea that the Church, run by broken, sinful, misguided humans has outlasted the Roman Empire by one and a half millenia is incredible.
 It should've been run aground long ago.
 It's almost as if it's being guided by an invisible hand.
 - **Eucharistic Miracles.** e.g.: Miracle of Lanciano (8th century), The Corporal of Bolsena (13th century), The Eucharistic Miracle of Santarém (13th century), The Hosts of Siena, Italy (18th century), The Miracle of Chirattakonam, India (21st century).
 - **Marian Apparitions.** Guadalupe, Fátima, Lourdes, La Salette, Knock, Champion, and so many others.